What is a carbon price?

+bp supports a price on carbon because it's fair, efficient and effective.
 A well-designed carbon price provides the right incentives to decarbonize the entire economy.
 It encourages companies like bp to innovate more and emit less.
-The greater the scope of the program, the more effective it will be.
+The greater the program’s scope, the more effective it can be.

 Home to our Cherry Point Refinery, Washington is now the second state in the country with a comprehensive, economy-wide, market-based carbon pricing program – the Climate Commitment Act.
 The legislature and governor brought this progressive climate policy to the Evergreen State to lower carbon emissions.

 The package of solutions will help to produce fewer emissions, making the entire economy cleaner by: